 The “Wheatshocker” Band organization of the University of Wichita was accepted as the 67th chapter of the fraternity and was installed on the evening of January 19, 1950, becoming the Beta Tau Chapter of Kappa Kappa Psi.
 The ceremony was held in the Student Union Building, and the installing officers for the chapter were Past Grand President, Boh Makovsky and Grand Executive Secretary A. Frank Martin of the Oklahoma A&M College.
 They were assisted by Leslie Marks, Director of the Nebraska Wesleyn University Band and the District Governor of the VI district.

 The initiation team, which presented the ritual ceremony for the new members was made up of members from the Alpha Chapter of Oklahoma A&M College and the Beta Iota Chapter of Nebraska Wesleyan as well as members of the Kappa Chapters of the Colorado A&M College.

 Twenty-five members composed the local organization which was inducted into Kappa Kappa Psi for active membership.
-Honorary members will also inducted at this time—James Leslie Kerr, the director of bands at the time, Walter J. Duerkson, director of the school of music and Charles Minelli, director of bands at Kansas State Teachers College, Pittsburg, Kansas.
+Honorary members were also inducted at this time—James Leslie Kerr, the director of bands at the time, Walter J. Duerkson, director of the school of music and Charles Minelli, director of bands at Kansas State Teachers College, Pittsburg, Kansas.

 With the establishment of the Beta Tau Chapter of Kappa Kappa Psi at the University of Wichita, there now was a chapter of Kappa Kappa Psi in Kansas.
 For many years, efforts have been made to close the gap between the north and south middle section of the states.
 With the establishment of a strong chapter supported by a growing School of Music, the fraternity promises to expand to other colleges and universities throughout the state.